cloudflare/cloudflare-docs/content/r2/data-access/workers-api/workers-multipart-usage.md

 ## State management

-The stateful nature of multipart uploads doesn't easily map to the usage model of Workers, which are inherently stateless.
+The stateful nature of multipart uploads does not easily map to the usage model of Workers, which are inherently stateless.
 In a normal multipart upload, the multipart upload is usually performed in one continuous execution of the client application.
-This is in contrast with multipart uploads in a worker, which will often be completed over multiple invocations of that worker, thereby making state management more challenging.
+This is different from multipart uploads in a Worker, which will often be completed over multiple invocations of that Worker.
+This makes state management more challenging.

-In order to overcome this, the state associated with a multipart upload, namely the uploadId and which parts have been uploaded, needs to be kept track of somewhere outside of the worker.
+To overcome this, the state associated with a multipart upload, namely the `uploadId` and which parts have been uploaded, needs to be kept track of somewhere outside of the Worker.

-In this example, the state of the multipart upload is tracked in the client application which sends requests to the worker, with the necessary state contained in each request.
+In this example, the state of the multipart upload is tracked in the client application which sends requests to the Worker, with the necessary state contained in each request.
-Keeping track of the multipart state in the client application enables maximal flexibility and allows for parralel and unordered uploads of each part.
+Keeping track of the multipart state in the client application enables maximal flexibility and allows for parallel and unordered uploads of each part.

 When keeping track of this state in the client is impossible, alternative designs can be considered.
-For example, you could track the uploadId and which parts have been uploaded in a durable object, or other database.
+For example, you could track the uploadId and which parts have been uploaded in a Durable Object or other database.